R: Racing Evolution: Release

+The GameCube version of the game came bundled with Nintendo's Pac-Man Vs. in all territories.

 Reception

 The game received "average" reviews on all platforms according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of all four eights on each platform for a total of 32 out of 40.

-The gameplay was described as a compromise between simulation and arcade.
+The gameplay was described as a compromise between simulation and arcade, one of the most notable criticisms being the poor driving physics due to the sheer difficulty in handling each and every vehicle regardless of tuning setups.
 The story was considered interesting enough to keep the player interested in an otherwise dull series of races.
 Graphically, the game was more or less identical on all platforms.
 On the other hand, the game was found lacking in comparison to other racing titles on the Xbox.
+Michael "Major Mike" Weigand of GamePro said of the Xbox version, "Solid play mechanics, combined with an in-depth story mode (complete with cinemas) and other play facets, give R a solid edge over the competition."
+However, GameZone gave the PlayStation 2 version 6.5 out of 10, calling it "a solid, but very vanilla racer[sic]."